 - Remove from the oven and place on a wire rack to cool.

-- In a medium saucepan over medium heat, melt the butter, and then add the sugar, water, rum, and vanilla.
+- When the cake is about 10 minutes from being done, start the glaze.
+In a medium saucepan over medium heat, melt the butter, and then add the sugar, water, rum, and vanilla.
 Whisk until combined.

 - Cook, stirring occasionally until the sugar is dissolved and all the ingredients have melted together.
 Reduce the heat to medium-low and stir occasionally to prevent the glaze from forming a skin.